ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 | turk3     | 0.502      | 0.694    | 0.575      | 0.111       | 0.250     | 0.154       |
 | turk5     | 0.510      | 0.761    | 0.582      | 0.057       | 0.314     | 0.103       |

+### Descriptive stats for users

 Next we have some descriptive statistics of users, by user group.
 These are average (median) stats.

+NOTE: In this table, we are only considering single users auditing (i.e., no multi-user clustering or majority vote), and we only consider the first turker to audit each route.

 | worker.type | labels.per.100m | feet.per.min | minutes.per.1k.ft | minutes\_audited |
 |:------------|:----------------|:-------------|:------------------|:-----------------|